mikrono/tModLoaderWiki_kr_ko/Mod-Browser.md

 What will be deemed inappropriate?
 You can probably guess it, but still here's a few examples: nudity/porno, swearing, violence/harm to other humans or animals, and also icons that encourage vandalism, crime, terrorism, racism, eating disorders, or suicide..
 The list can go on.. just use an appropriate icon please.

 ### Malicious Code
 Don't do it.
 The mods you upload are tagged with your Steam identity.
-Your will be **permanently banned** from the browser and all of your mods will be removed.
+You will be **permanently banned** from the browser and all of your mods will be removed.
 We will also notify Terraria and Steam staff about you and your malicious code.

 ## Frequently Asked Questions (FAQ)
 ### No one can download my mod